Slinky Malinki: Slinky Malinki Catflaps

+Slinky Malinki's Christmas Crackers

+Slinky Malinki climbs the Christmas tree, causing a "GLORIOUS mess".
+When the family repair the damage, they are unable to find the fairy, as Slinky Malinki has hidden it under the rug.
+"Oh foozle!", they exclaim, before realising that Slinky has taken the fairy's place at the top of the tree.
+Slinky Malinki's Christmas Crackers was first published in 2006 by Mallinson Rendel.
+The story was inspired by Dodd's cat Suu Kyi's obsession with a particular red-nosed mouse Christmas tree decoration.
+It was described as "guaranteed to be reread a lot" and "a festive favourite".

 Slinky Malinki Early Bird

 Slinky Malinki Early Bird, first published in 2012, is written with rhythmic, rhyming text and is popular with pre-school age children.
 Slinky Malinki wakes the whole family early, and then goes back to sleep, leaving everyone awake and complaining.
 It has been described as "Slinky Malinki's best caper yet."

 It was named a Storylines Notable Book in 2013.